Kkrommm24/Project_SQLSERVER/README.md

 ## Install dependencies
 After download project's files, you need to use ``` npm run install ``` to install neccessary files.

+Create a database name "qlpk" (you can change it in server/src/config/config.json)

 Deploy database models and base data in server with ``` npm run database ``` Default password for every users including admin is "123456".
 You can change it if you want

-(Note that you will need a database called 'qlpk' to use this)

 After that, you can just use ```npm run dev``` to start the project and enjoy it
 ## Collaborators